-General reporting requirements for investment firms
+General Reporting requirements for investment firms

-- 8. (1) In this Regulation "data item" means an account, record, report, return or other information referred to in column 1 of each of the Parts of the Schedule; - (2) A fund administrator shall submit to the Bank all data items specified- - (a) in Part 1 of the Schedule, and - (b) on the Online Reporting System in respect of the fund administrator. - (3) An investment business firm who is not a fund administrator shall submit to the Bank all data items specified- - (a) in Part 2 of the Schedule, and - (b) on the Online Reporting System in respect of the investment business firm. - (4) A MiFID investment firm which is subject to the CRD Regulations and is authorised for investment service 3 or investment service 6 and does not apply Article 96(1) of the Capital Requirement Regulation shall submit to the Bank all data items specified- - (a) in Part 3 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm. - (5) A MiFID investment firm which is subject to the CRD Regulations and is authorised for investment service 3 or investment service 6 and applies Article 96(1) of the Capital Requirement Regulation shall submit to the Bank all data items specified- - (a) in Part 4 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm. - (6) A MiFID investment firm which is subject to the CRD Regulations but not authorised for investment service 3 or investment service 6 shall submit to the Bank all data items specified- - (a) in Part 5 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm.
+8. (1) In this Regulation "data item" means an account, record, report, return or other information referred to in column 1 of each of the Parts of the Schedule;

+(2) A fund administrator shall submit to the Bank all data items specified -

+- (a) in Part 1 of the Schedule, and - (b) on the Online Reporting System in respect of the fund administrator.

+(3) An investment business firm who is not a fund administrator shall submit to the Bank all data items specified -

+- (a) in Part 2 of the Schedule, and - (b) on the Online Reporting System in respect of the investment business firm.

+(4) A MiFID investment firm which meets the criteria set out in Articles 1(2) of the Investment Firm Regulation or has been granted a derogation under 1(5) of the Investment Firm Regulation (a Class 1 minus firm) shall submit to the Bank all data items specified -

+- (a) in Part 3 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm.

+(5) A MiFID investment firm which does not meet either the criteria set out in Articles 1(2) or the criteria set out in Article 12(1) of the Investment Firm Regulation and has not been granted a derogation under 1(5) of the Investment Firm Regulation (a Class 2 firm) shall submit to the Bank all data items specified -
-- (7) A MiFID investment firm not subject to the CRD Regulations but authorised for investment service 2 or investment service 4 shall submit to the Bank all data items specified- - (a) in Part 6 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm. - (8) A MiFID investment firm not subject to the CRD Regulations and authorised only for investment service 1 or investment service 5, or both, shall submit to the Bank all data items specified- - (a) in Part 7 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm. - (9) An investment firm subject to reporting requirements under these Regulations shall- - (a) submit data items to the Bank- - (i) through the Online Reporting System, - (ii) in such form and manner as may be specified on the Online Reporting System from time to time, - (iii) as frequently as is specified in column 2 of the applicable Part of the Schedule, and - (iv) by- - (I) the day specified in column 3 of the applicable Part of the Schedule, or - (II) where the day specified in column 3 of the applicable Part of the Schedule is not a working day, the next working day, and - (b) ensure that data items submitted to the Bank pursuant to this Regulation are- - (i) complete, and - (ii) in the case of an estimate or a judgement, supported by adequate evidence which evidence includes documents or information- - (I) relied upon during the formulation of the estimate or judgement, and

-(II) describing the manner in which the documents or information referred to in subclause (I) were applied or relied upon when formulating the estimate or judgement.
+- (a) in Part 4 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm.

+(6) A MiFID investment firm which meets all the conditions set out in Article 12 of the Investment Firm Regulation (a Class 3 firm) shall submit to the Bank all data items specified -

+- (a) in Part 5 of the Schedule, and - (b) on the Online Reporting System in respect of the MiFID investment firm.

+(7) An investment firm subject to reporting requirements under these Regulations shall-

+- (a) submit data items to the Bank- - (i) through the Online Reporting System, - (ii) in such form and manner as may be specified on the Online Reporting System from time to time, - (iii) as frequently as is specified in column 2 of the applicable Part of the Schedule, and - (iv) by- - (I) the day specified in column 3 of the applicable Part of the Schedule, or - (II) where the day specified in column 3 of the applicable Part of the Schedule is not a working day, the next working day, and - (b) ensure that data items submitted to the Bank pursuant to this Regulation are- - (i) complete, and - (ii) in the case of an estimate or a judgement, supported by adequate evidence which evidence includes documents or information- - (I) relied upon during the formulation of the estimate or judgement, and - (II) describing the manner in which the documents or information referred to in subclause (I) were applied or relied upon when formulating the estimate or judgement.